jeanmidevacc/jeanmidevacc.github.io/_posts/2017-8-4-Hello-World.md

 <center><img src="https://media.giphy.com/media/k39w535jFPYrK/giphy.gif"></center>

-PS : By the way this website is hosting in Github , I am using the service [Github Pages]("https://pages.github.com/") with the framework [Jekyll]("https://jekyllrb.com/") and the foundation of this blog is a git fork from the [repository]("https://github.com/barryclark/jekyll-now") of [Barry Clark]("https://github.com/barryclark").
+PS : By the way this website is hosting in Github , I am using the service [Github Pages](https://pages.github.com/) with the framework [Jekyll](https://jekyllrb.com/) and the foundation of this blog is a git fork from the [repository](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) that I found after the reading of this [blog](https://iamtrask.github.io/).